nanovazquez/reactjs-training/exercise-4/README.md

 #### Short circuit evaluation

-In JavaScript (and other languages), when a condition is evaluated (either an `&&` or an `||`), the second argument is evaluated only if the first argument does (not) satisfy the given condition.
+In JavaScript (and other languages), when a condition is evaluated (either `&&` or `||`), the second argument is evaluated only if the first argument does (not) satisfy the given condition.
 This is called **short-circuit evaluation** and it is useful to decide whether to render a component or not.

 Instead of doing this: